bryan273/SistakaNG/README.md

   *  PengembalianPanel : panel to return books
 * staf
   *  DaftarPeminjamPanel : panel to see the list of the borrower
-  *  DetailAnggotaPanel : panel for seeing members detail
+  *  DetailAnggotaPanel : panel for seeing member's detail
   *  HapusBukuPanel : panel to remove books
-  *  PeringkatPanel : panel to see the users rank
+  *  PeringkatPanel : panel to see the user's rank
   *  StafHomePanel : panel for staf menu
   *  TambahBukuPanel : panel to add books
   *  TambahDosenPanel : panel to add lecturer members